• Home

 Getting to the start of the drive is a treat for the senses.
 Route 89A rolls through Oak Creek Village, passing iconic red rocks that are named for their shapes.
 The landscape has an unearthly feel, and its singular beauty is unforgettable.
 Bell Rock, which is just off the road, is a popular spot to pull over for pictures or go on a hike along the lower, easier trail.

 My family and I took this drive in the summer to escape the dry desert heat and in the fall to see the foliage, which begins to turn in November.
 After crossing the Midgley Bridge, our first stop was Slide Rock State Park, a 43-acre historic apple farm that was at one time the Pendley homestead.
-Growing apples in the high desert sounds far-fetched, but Frank Pendley mastered an innovative irrigation technique in 1912 that allowed his orchards to thrive.
+Growing apples in the high desert sound far-fetched, but Frank Pendley mastered an innovative irrigation technique in 1912 that allowed his orchards to thrive.
 In fact, today park officials still use the same technique to water the remaining heirloom trees.

 Slide Rock State Park